AlibabaCloudDocs/ots/intl.en-US/API Reference/Operations/DescribeTable.md

-# DescribeTable {#reference897 .reference}
+# DescribeTable

-DescribeTable queries the structure information and the reserved read/write throughput value of the specified table.
+You can call this operation to query the structure information and reserved read/write throughput value of the specified table.

-## Request structure: { .section}
+## Request structure:

 ```language-pb
 message DescribeTableRequest {
     required string table_name = 1;
 }

 ```

 table\_name:

--   Type: String
+-   Type: string

--   Required parameter: Yes
+-   Required: yes

--   The name of the table to be queried.
+-   This parameter specifies the name of the table you want to query.

-## Response message structure: { .section}
+## Response structure:

 ```language-pb
 message DescribeTableResponse {